kawansoft/aceql-http-client-python/README.md

 #### BLOB creation

-BLOB creation is supported by passing a File Object tuple as parameter in the tuple of the prepared statement parameters:
+BLOB creation is supported by passing a tuple with a File Object as parameter of a prepared statement:

 ```python
 sql = "insert into orderlog values ( ?, ?, ?, ?, ?, ?, ?, ?, ? )"